JetBrains/kotlin-web-site/pages/docs/reference/compiler-plugins.md

 apply plugin: "kotlin-spring"
 ```

-The maven example is similar to the one above.
+The Maven example is similar to the one above.

 The plugin specifies the following annotations:
 [`@Component`](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Component.html),